Zeldriz/DYOMP/README.md

 - I haven't extensively tested this on live servers, so test for edge cases while making missions or while playing them.

-- Improve documentation in both the filterscripts.
+- Improving documentation in the scripts.